 We were interviewed, in 2001 by a (now defunct) group that provided resources to gay teenagers.
 The interview touches on the issues of being involved in raising kids and in the effect of being openly gay in our work places.

 I grew up in Wilmington, Delaware.
 My father lived there until his death in January 2005.
 My mother died when I was 21; my father later remarried to Ginny and following her death to Emily.
-I have one brother, Jim, who is dean of the Honor's College at the University of Missouri Kansas City.
-I also have one sister, Kate, who is Director of Scientific Software at Crescendo Biosciences.
+I have one brother, Jim, who retired from being dean of the Honor's College at the University of Missouri Kansas City.
+I also have one sister, Kate, who retired from being Director of Scientific Software at Vir.
 The company is a small startup based in South San Francisco working on diagnostics for Rheumatoid Arthritis and other autoimmune diseases.
 Here is a picture of my brother, father, sister, and me on a wintery day in Wilmington, Delaware.

 Here is a presentation that Glyn and I did at Hackers 2007.